genomescan/gsport/README.md

 # GSport

-GSport is a command-line program designed to accelerate file downloads from the customer portal by the use of  the many processes .
+GSport is a command-line program designed to accelerate file downloads from the customer portal by the use of many processes .
 This significantly improves download speeds and efficiency, making the process faster.

 ## Improvements